Sixth Avenue Electronics: Analysis

 Sixth Avenue's collapse is unusual, even for the "fast-and-loose" world of consumer electronics retailing, despite the fact that other New Jersey-based chains like Nobody Beats the Wiz, Topps Appliance City and Crazy Eddie rose rapidly and collapsed even more quickly than Sixth Avenue did.
 According to John Laposky, managing editor of the consumer electronics trade publication TWICE, "They went from being a solid, small regional chain, to nothing in a matter of two or three years.
 You have to wonder what was going on behind the scenes."
 Billy and Mike Temiz blamed the weakened economy, increased interest rates and diminished demand for televisions for Sixth Avenue's collapse.
 However, former employees, competitors, creditors and those handling the company's liquidation attributed its collapse to poorly-timed, overly ambitious expansion, poor inventory management, and the brothers' hubris.
 According to a 2012 NorthJersey.com article by Joan Verdon, former employees and competitors also raised questions about whether the Temiz brothers, anticipating the collapse of their company, took steps to benefit Sixth Avenue at the expense of creditors.

+Name purchased

+As of July 2012, Albert Houllou owns the rights to the Sixth Avenue name and website, which launched on Amazon.com as a featured merchant.
+It is now known as 6Ave online, and has an office as 6th Avenue Express LLC at 50 Atrium Drive, Somerset, NJ 08873.